-The Team Tango design team combines over fifty years in hands-on experience with composites.
-The key to our SIMPLY FAST build program is pure, elegant simplicity in design.
-The Tango Build-Center program adds customers to the mix.
-Many customers who build in our centers have built other aircraft.
+The Revolution Aviation, Inc. (RAI) design team combines over twenty-five years in hands-on experience with composites.
+The key to our Build Fast program is simplicity in design.
+The RAI Build-Center program adds customers to the mix.
+Many customers who build in our center have built other aircraft.
 They include engineers, military and commercial pilots, scientists and manufacturers.
-If there is a better way to build a Tango, believe us, we will be the first to hear about it.
+If there is a better way to build a plane, we will be the first to hear about it.

-Team Tango has put much thought into making both the Tango and Foxtrot safe aircraft.
+We have put much thought into making both the RAI-1 and RAI-6 safe aircraft.
 The wing uses a constant chord, constant thickness airfoil which gives it gentle, textbook stall characteristics.
-That is, wing root first, ailerons last, with no built in twist required.
+That is, wing root first, ailerons last, with no built-in twist required.
 The stall itself is simple with distinctive aerodynamic warning and little to no tendency to drop off.
-To recover, add some power and fly out of the stall with minimal altitude loss.
+To recover, relax back pressure add some power and fly out of the stall with minimal altitude loss.
 The powerful rudder can easily keep the ball centered throughout the entire envelope.
 Differential ailerons counteract adverse yaw during mild maneuvering, such as in the traffic pattern, greatly reducing the chance of a low altitude stall/spin entry.

 Both airplanes were designed to +/-6 G’s and have been successfully tested to 1.5 design limits.
 We test each wing and horizontal stabilizer spar to 6 G’s before it leaves the factory.

-Team Tango uses only FAA approved foam core in the structures.
-It is more expensive, but compared to other popular foam cores it is the only one that does not create cyanide gas when exposed to flame, is self extinguishing and fuel -proof.
+We use only FAA approved foam core in the structures.
+It is more expensive, but compared to other popular foam cores it is the only one that does not create cyanide gas when exposed to flame, is self-extinguishing and fuel -proof.

-The Tango and Foxtrot both feature dual entry doors which incorporate a reinforced fiberglass roll cage safety system.
+The RAI-1 and 6 both feature dual entry doors which incorporate a reinforced fiberglass roll cage safety system.
 This provides the best combination of access and safety.

 A good cross-country airplane should have speed, range, a good load capacity, and not be too restricted in runway requirements.
-Few other airplanes can match the Tango and Foxtrot in total capability.
-See the individual aircraft descriptions for specific numbers, but note that as a minimum, both can cruise at 200+ mph, have a range over 1800 s.m., carry over 100 pounds of baggage, and can operate off a grass strip.
+Few other airplanes can match the RAI-1 and 6 in total capability.
+See the individual aircraft descriptions for specific numbers, but note that as a minimum, both can cruise at 200+ mph, have a range over 2,000 statute miles, carry over 100 pounds of baggage, and can operate off a grass strip.

 VISIBILITY AND COMFORT

-To reduce drag, the Tango in particular has a sharply raked back windscreen that may appear to restrict forward vision.
-In fact the fuselage sits level in cruise flight which is three degrees lower than the ground attitude.
+To reduce drag, the RAI-1 in particular has a sharply raked back windscreen that may appear to restrict forward vision.
+In fact, the fuselage sits level in cruise flight which is three degrees lower than the ground attitude.
 The good visibility over the nose is a pleasant surprise to many skeptics.

-The molded fiberglass seats put the pilot and passenger in a semi-reclining position leaning back approximately 30 degrees.
-This is similar to the F-16 fighter and many high performance sailplanes.
+The standard molded fiberglass seats put the pilot and passenger in a semi-reclining position leaning back approximately 30 degrees.
+This is similar to an F-16 fighter and many high-performance sailplanes.
 They are very comfortable on long flights.
-The Tango and Foxtrot are a spacious 44 and 50 3/4 inches wide, giving ample elbow room between you and your passenger.
+The RAI-1 and RAI-6 are a spacious 44 and 50 3/4 inches wide respectively, giving ample elbow room between you and your passenger.